-- I will attempt to respond to student emails within 24 hours.
-If you have not received a reply from me within 24 hours please resend your email.
-Note: I will be required to participate in University mandated furlough days - thus affecting my response times. - I will attempt to reply to and assess student discussion posts within 48 hours of discussions closing. - I will attempt to grade written work within 72 hours, however longer written assignments may take me longer to read and assess.
+- o I will attempt to respond to student emails within 24 hours.
+If you have not received a reply from me within 24 hours please resend your email. - o I will attempt to reply to and assess student discussion posts within 48 hours of discussions closing. - o I will attempt to grade written work within 72 hours, however longer written assignments may take me longer to read and assess.